pranavraikote/ML-LinearRegression/README.md

 Implementation of Linear Regression using Python

 # About
 Regression is a technique from statistics that is used to predict values of a desired target quantity when the target quantity is continuous.
-In our example we are using the Boston Housing Data Set.The goal of regression is to be able to predict the price of a given house after knowing the area of a given house.
+In our example we are using the Boston Housing Data Set.
+The goal of regression is to be able to predict the price of a given house after knowing the area of a given house.

 # Applications
 1) Financial Forecasting <br>